Russians are the most mysterious People & Russia is the most secretive country in the world.

 Manezhnaya square the square on the territory of Red Square.
 Here were hold political and nationalist rallies.

 Admission is free

-GUM the most famous and expensive shopping center in Moscow.
-Here luxury and the prices bite.
-The building is a landmark even without buying anything, you will enjoy the walk.
+GUM the most famous, expensive shopping center in Moscow.
+There you can enjoy luxury and some crazy prices.
+The building is a landmark and, even without buying anything, you will enjoy the walk.

 Admission is free